rasheedjimoh/soaccessisues/README.md

-# Troubleshooting Security Onion Access Issues
+# Troubleshooting Security Onion Access Issues Fix
 When working with Security Onion, ensuring you have proper access is crucial for effective monitoring and analysis.
 If you encounter accessibility issues, here are some straightforward steps to troubleshoot and resolve these problems.

 ## Step 1: Verify Your IP Address